adon-cloudcannon/landing-page-test/src/collections/templates/alto.md

   Screenshot of Alto Hugo theme layout of a documentation page with a menu on the left hand side and the content on the right
 description: Alto is a minimal and modern Hugo template for static documentation sites.
-header_description: >-
-  Alto is a minimal and modern Hugo template for static documentation sites, created by and optimized for CloudCannon.
+header_description: 'Alto is a minimal and modern Hugo template for static documentation sites. '
 image_carousel:
   - image_path: https://cc-dam.imgix.net/rosey.app_docs_translating-images_.png
     image_alt: >-